Follow these tips to keep your computer's security tight. If this is your first visit, use these tips as a security checklist.

 When connected to the internet, your data can be vulnerable while in transit.
 Use remote connectivity and secure file transfer options when off campus.

 Reduce the risk of identity theft.
 Securely remove sensitive data files from your hard drive, which is also recommended when recycling or repurposing your computer.
 Use the encryption tools built into your operating system to protect sensitive files.

 Use desktop firewalls.

 Mac and Windows computers have basic desktop firewalls as part of their operating systems.
 When set up properly, these firewalls protect your computer files from being scanned.

 Most importantly, stay informed.

-Stay current with the latest developments for Windows, Macintosh Linux, and Unix systems.
-IS&T provides a news page and we recommend that those interested subscribe to the IS&T Security-FYI electronic newsletter.
+Stay current with the latest developments for your operating systems.
+Subscribe to the IS&T Security-FYI electronic newsletter.